rendall/wanhatuukkala/README.md

 ### Development philosophy

 The horse farm does not need a complicated or heavy website.
 Resist the urge to add React or other heavy frameworks or services.
 Just show basic information and links.

+Everything appearing on the website must be in Finnish, while all source code and documentation must be in English.